unrealwork/atsd-use-cases/chart-of-the-day/austin-power/README.md

 > Over the observed time period, residential customers paid an average $0.04 more per kilowatt hour (KWH) than industrial clients.

-While four cents an hour certainly doesn't seem like much, the table below shows the amount of revenue generated from each class of customer.
+While four cents an hour certainly does not seem like much, the table below shows the amount of revenue generated from each class of customer.
 Typically, business and industry pays the lion's share of utility costs because of the nature of their usage: large-scale power grids and 24/7 operation, but in Austin, the exact opposite is true.
 In fact, the industrial class paid an average 35% of the residential class over the observed period, which is detailed in the table below the visualization.